Q-TT/Chinese-learning-browser-based-game-project/README.md

 ![Low-fi](assest/result_vis.png)

 ### Game inspiration:
-This is a game is inspired by a firend of the developer who is learning Chinese during isure time, and this friend always complinning about the current Language learning games aren't good enough.
-This insried the developer to build a game to help their friend out!
+This is a game is inspired by a firend of the developer who is learning Chinese during leisure time, and this friend always complaining about the current Language learning games aren't good enough.
+This inspried the developer to build a game to help their friend out!
 This game is designed for **Beginning-level** Chinese Leaner.

 ### Game summary:
 This game will help users practice their understanding of Chinese characters **Meaning** and **Pronunciation**.